CBD Dosing 101

 There are a lot of variables that go into knowing how much CBD to take.
 We wish that we had a straight-forward answer but the right CBD dosage is unique to each individual.
 What works for one person may not be work for another person.
 That is why it's always best to start low and gradually increase your dose.

 Stronger doses than those listed may be more suitable for certain CBD consumers.
 These include people with severe pain or other debilitating symptoms, as well as those with a relatively high CBD tolerance.
 CBD is not toxic and gradually increasing CBD dosage does not carry any known side effects, so ramping up one’s dosage is generally safe – and, in some cases, beneficial to the consumer.
 Many find that incrementally increasing the dosage is the best way to achieve the desired effects of CBD.

-Before trying CBD, be sure to talk to your doctor about an appropriate dosage and any potential risks.
+Before trying CBD, be sure to talk to your doctor about the appropriate dosage and any potential risks.
 This is especially important if you’re taking a prescription medication that contains CBD, such as Epidolex (a form of seizure medication).

 If your doctor doesn’t provide a recommendation, it’s best to start with a smaller dosage and gradually work your way up to higher doses until you reach the desired effect or you may be one of the lucky ones who finds that CBD works straight away.

 A good starting point is 20 to 30 mg a day but this can vary depending on the severity of your condition.
 If no effect after a week, increase this amount by 5 mg.
 You can continue this until you feel that you are benefiting from CBD and your symptoms are relieved.

 For example, you suffer from bad anxiety so you might start off with 25 mg.
 After a week, you increase it to 30 mg.
 At this point, you might feel that your anxiety has subdued so you know that 30mg is your ideal dosage.